 ERP history started with material requirements planning (MRP) systems in the 1960s, when J.I.
 Case, a manufacturer of tractor and construction machinery, worked with IBM to develop what is believed to be the first MRP system.
 Thereafter, large manufacturers built these MRP solutions themselves.

-While they were expensive to create, required a team of experts to maintain and took up a lot of space, early MRP systems enabled businesses to track inventory and production.
+While they were expensive to create, required a team of experts to maintain, and took up a lot of space, early MRP systems enabled businesses to track inventory and production.
 That helped manufacturers manage raw materials procurement and delivery of product to the factory so they could better plan production runs.

 Although adoption of MRP systems gained traction in the 1970s, the technology remained limited to large companies that had the budgets and resources for in-house development.
 Eventually several large software providers, including Oracle and JD Edwards, set out to make this software accessible to more businesses.